matthewbrandt/streamerwiki/feature-docs/docs/engagement/channel-points-rewards.md

 If a reward skips the queue, it will be redeemed "automatically" and can therefore not be refunded.

 ### Redemption Cooldown
 Redeems can be set to "cooldown" in minutes, hours or days, meaning that the redemption will be marked as "on cooldown" once redeemed.
+No users can bypass cooldowns - not even the broadcaster.

 Attention: if the reward is refunded to the user the cooldown is **not** reset.

 ### Limit Redemption per Stream
 A redeem can be set to only be redeemed a maximum of times per stream - there is no upper limit to this number.
 Restarting the stream in any way resets this counter.